 Once they were cooled I called up each girl and asked if she’d like a key chain or a necklace.
 Then I added a jump ring to the ice cream cones, and then attached them to the key chain, or a necklace chain.

 I used some small organza bags to put the finished key chain and necklaces into, and then we put them into everyone’s loot bags to take home.
+It was a fun addition to our sweet celebration.

 Blind Ice Cream Tasting